-B. Ground 2: Claims 2 and 3 Are Rendered Obvious by the Combination of Heinrich and Balasubramanian in View of Tsai
+B. Ground 2: Claim 17 is Rendered Obvious by the Combination of Heinrich and Balasubramanian in View of Tsai

-The combination of Heinrich and Balasubramanian, further in view of Tsai, renders obvious claim 2, which recites "[t]he mobile terminal of claim 1, wherein the interconnectivity bus comprises a peripheral component interconnect (PCI) compliant bus."
-Lin-¶124.
+The combination of Heinrich and Balasubramanian, further in view of Tsai, discloses claim 17, which recites "[t]he method of claim 16, wherein passing the data comprises passing the data over a peripheral component interface (PCI) compliant bus."
+Lin-¶146.

-Whereas the combination of Heinrich and Balasubramanian discloses that the bus connecting the baseband processor and the application processor can be one of several types of industry-standard buses, including "Universal Serial Bus (USB)," "Mobile Industry Processor Interface (MIPI)," and "Serial Peripheral Interface (SPI)" (Ex-1104, 4:46-50), neither reference refers expressly to the use of a PCI or PCIe bus.
+Whereas the combination of Heinrich and Balasubramanian discloses that the bus connecting the baseband processor and the application processor can be one of several types of industry-standard buses, including "Universal Serial Bus (USB)," "Mobile Industry Processor Interface (MIPI)," and "Serial Peripheral Interface (SPI)," Ex-1204, 4:46-50, neither reference refers expressly to the use of a PCI or PCIe bus.
 However, Tsai discloses a "Peripheral Component Interconnect (PCI)" and "PCI Express (PCIe)" bus connecting a baseband processor (in a "communications sub-system") and an application processor (in a "computing subsystem").
-Ex-1117, 8:16-30 ("[T]he communications sub-system 210 [which includes a baseband processor (id., 5:59-6:5)] [and] the computing sub-system 230 [which includes an application processor (id., 7:33-44)] . . . may communicate various power management messages . . . via a communications bus 220 Examples of various I/O interconnects suitable for implementation as the communications bus 220 . . . may include without limitation PeripheralComponent Interconnect (PCI) [and] PCI Express (PCIe)").
+Ex-1217, 8:16-30 ("[T]he communications sub-system 210 [which includes a baseband processor (id., 5:60-6:5)] [and] the computing sub-system 230 [which includes an application processor (id., 7:33-44) . . . may communicate various power management messages ... via a communications bus 220....
+Examples of various I/O interconnects suitable for implementation as the communications bus 220 . . . may include without limitation Peripheral Component Interconnect (PCI) [and] PCI Express (PCIe). . . . ").
 A PCIe bus is a PCI compliant bus.
-Lin-¶125.
+Lin-¶147.

 It would have been obvious to use the PCI or PCIe bus disclosed by Tsai as the bus coupling the baseband processor and the application processor for data passing in Heinrich.
 Indeed, during prosecution of the '490 patent, the Examiner concluded that the international application to which Tsai claims priority discloses this limitation.
-Ex-1103 [6/10/2016 Office Action], 5 ("Regarding Claim 2 [the international equivalent to Tsai] teaches the interconnectivity bus comprises a peripheral component interconnect (PCI) compliant bus.").
+Ex-1203 [6/10/2016 Office Action], 5 ("Regarding Claim 2 [the international equivalent to Tsai] teaches the interconnectivity bus comprises a peripheral component interconnect (PCI) compliant bus.").
 The Applicant did not dispute the Examiner's conclusion.
-See Ex-1103 [8/24/2016 Response]; Lin-¶126.
+See Ex-1203 [8/24/2016 Response]; Lin-¶148.

-Furthermore, Heinrich and Tsai are directed to the same technology-processor-to-processor communications-and the same solutions-minimizing transitions between sleep mode and active mode to reduce power consumption.

-See Ex-1104, 4:26-46 ("FIG. 1 shows . . . a baseband processor 104 . . . , an Application Processor (AP) 106 . . . [and] a physical interface configured for communicating IPC activities between the baseband processor 104 and the application processor 106"), 4:9-12 ("[T]he number of times that the second processor enters and exits the second mode (e.g. sleep mode) is reduced.
-This reduces the power consumption by the computer system in handling the IPC activities."); Ex-1117, 10:56-62 ("If every packet received by the communications sub-system 210-1 were sent directly to the computing sub-system 230-1 for processing, the computing sub-system 230-1 would continually need to exit a lower power state and enter [a] higher power state to process each packet.
+Furthermore, Heinrich and Tsai are directed to the same technology processor-to-processor communications-and the same solutions-minimizing transitions between sleep mode and active mode to reduce power consumption.
+See Ex-1204, 4:26-46 ("FIG. 1 shows . . . a baseband processor 104 . . . an Application Processor (AP) 106 . . . [and] a physical interface configured for communicating IPC activities between the baseband processor 104 and the application processor 106."); 4:9-12 ("[T]he number of times that the second processor enters and exits the second mode (e.g. sleep mode) is reduced.
+This reduces the power consumption by the computer system in handling the IPC activities."); Ex-1217, 10:56-62 ("If every packet received by the communications sub-system 210-1 were sent directly to the computing sub-system 230-1 for processing, the computing sub-system 230-1 would continually need to exit a lower power state and enter [a] higher power state to process each packet.
 This may consume significant amounts of energy from the power source 232.").
 It would therefore be natural for a POSA to look to Tsai when considering the system described in Heinrich.
-Lin-¶127.
+Lin-¶149.